jayarruda/Replay-Media-Slider/README.md

 If your file path contains spaces, enclose it in double quotes, e.g., ``` sh lrclib.sh "/Path/To/Your/Music Path" --overwrite ``` (Supported formats: mp3 and flac)

 </details>

-### Jellyfin Media Slider

-A customizable media slider component for Jellyfin.
-This project is a fork and enhancement of the original jellyfin-featured plugin.
-Special thanks to the original creator, BobHasNoSoul, for his work.

-### Features

-- User-friendly media slider interface

-- Individual lists for each user

-- API customization when a list is not in use

-- Automatic list update functionality

-- List type support:

-    - Random selection (for customized content)

-- User-based personalization